Song Ji-hyo's Beauty View

 Song Ji-hyo's Beauty View (Korean: 송지효의 뷰티뷰), is a South Korean television program on JTBC2 hosted by Song Ji-hyo, Gong Myung and beauty editor Kim Mi Gu.
 The show provides a perfect beauty guide to match the personal preference.
-It was used to air on every Thursday at 9.20pm KST on JTBC2.
+It used to air every Thursday at 9.20pm KST on JTBC2.

 Format

 Ordinary people are invited as the makeup models on the show.
 The professional makeup artist uses her brushes and works wonders to show viewers about the fascinating beauty world.